Most Compact Golf Trolleys 2025

 1. Push or electric carts?

-Put simply: push carts are more appropriate for golfers that play mostly on flatter courses.
+Push carts are more appropriate for golfers that play mostly on flatter courses.
 They're also less expensive than the best electric carts and offer better storage solutions on the handle console for items like balls and tees.

 2. Weight

-It might seem obvious.
-Push carts need to be lightweight as you can't rely on electronic assistance.
-Heavy push carts can be particularly tiresome when playing holes that go uphill, so be sure to pick one that is lightweight without sacrificing stability or durability.
+At the risk of stating the obvious, push carts need to be lightweight as you can't rely on electronic assistance.
+Heavy push carts can be particularly tiresome when playing holes that go uphill (and it's not so easy trying to hold onto them when going downhill either!), so be sure to pick one that is lightweight without sacrificing stability or durability.

 3. Folding

 Thanks to their simple design and minimal components, push carts can be made far more compact than electric carts.
-If you're already short on space, this could be a deciding factor for you.
+If you're already short on space this could be a deciding factor for you.

 4. Maneuverability